tomhine/tomhine/README.md

 Hi 👋 My name is Tom Hine
 =========================

-Aspiring Frontend Developer
+Junior Web Developer
 ---------------------------

 As I mentioned above, I'm Tom Hine.
-I've spent the last few years immersing myself into the Frontend Web space.
+I've spent the last few years immersing myself into the web dev space.
 I spend the first few months with HTML, CSS & JavaScript before moving onto React.
 This is where things really clicked for me and I was hooked.
-Since then I've used Vue.js for a few projects and moved a little towards the back end with Laravel.
+Since then I've used Vue.js for a few projects and moved further towards the back end with Laravel.
 I've learnt a lot along the way and I'm really excited to carry on learning well into the future.

 *   🌍  I'm based in Manchester, UK
 *   🖥️  See my portfolio at [tomhine.dev](http://tomhine.dev)